Vince4513/StockAnalysis/README.md

 - Second, using *yf.Ticker(ticker).financials*

 For this project, I will keep *yf.Ticker(ticker).incomestmt* but it's possible to retrieve with *yf.Ticker(ticker).financials* (same data).

+- net income / dividends / net earning per share are all stored under a pandas Dataframe with a datetime64[ns] type index.